What was the Holocaust? An overview of key events

 From 1942, the concentration camps were used for the mass killing of captured Jews, known as the Holocaust.

-During the last few months of the war, from January to May of 1945, 300,000 people were killed.
+During the last few months of the war, from January to May of 1945, there was a rapid increase in the number of people killed.

-As the victorious armies of the Soviet Union, Britain, and the US marched towards Berlin, they reported on the number of camps and victims that they constantly encountered.
+As the victorious armies of the Soviet Union, Britain, and the US marched towards Berlin itself, they increasingly reported on the number of camps and victims that they encountered.

 After World War II ended, Allied leaders estimated that around 2.4 million people were imprisoned in the Nazi concentration camps.